How-to » Brakes » Disc Brakes » How to Replace Brake Pads

 Open the hood and check the brake fluid level in the master cylinder.
 If the fluid is full, siphon some of it out with a turkey baster.
 This will prevent the fluid from overflowing when the piston is pressed back into the caliper.

-Using a breaker bar, loosen the front wheel lug nuts.
+Using a breaker bar, loosen - but do not remove - the front wheel lug nuts.
 Raise the front of the vehicle and support it securely on jack stands.
+Make sure the front wheels are off the ground.

 Wash off the brake assembly to remove the dust using the brake spray cleaner.
+Catch the runoff using an oil drain pan.
 Check the brake rotor thickness at this time - replace the rotor if worn below minimum limits or if badly scored.
 Remove the brake caliper mounting bolts or pins.

 Remove the caliper assembly and support it with wire or length of rope.
 Do not allow the caliper to hang from the brake hose.